hfiref0x/KDU/README.md

 + Intel Network Adapter Diagnostic Driver of version 1.03.0.7;
 + RTCore64 driver from MSI Afterburner of version 4.6.2 build 15658 and below;
-+ Gdrv driver from various Gigabyte TOOLS of undefined version;
++ Gdrv (MapMem) driver from various Gigabyte TOOLS of undefined version;
 + ATSZIO64 driver from ASUSTeK WinFlash utility of various versions;
 + MICSYS MsIo (WinIo) driver from Patriot Viper RGB utility of version 1.0;
 + GLCKIO2 (WinIo) driver from ASRock Polychrome RGB of version 1.0.4;
 + EneIo (WinIo) driver from G.SKILL Trident Z Lighting Control of version 1.00.08;
 + WinRing0x64 driver from EVGA Precision X1 of version 1.0.2.0;
-+ EneTechIo (WinIo) driver from Thermaltake TOUGHRAM software of version 1.0.3.
++ EneTechIo (WinIo) driver from Thermaltake TOUGHRAM software of version 1.0.3;
++ PhyMemx64 (WinIo) driver from Huawei MateBook Manager software of undefined version;
++ RtkIo64 (PhyMem) driver from Realtek Dash Client Utility of various versions;
++ EneTechIo (WinIo) driver from MSI Dragon Center of various versions.

 More providers maybe added in the future.